-The "Home/Identity/Visitors" screen has been designed to enable people who are not normally users of the Security Management Software to enter the personal details of their visitors.
+The "Home/Identity/Visitors" screen has been designed to enable people who are not normally users of the Symmetry software to enter the personal details of their visitors.
 The Visitors screen is similar to the "Home/Identity/Card Holders" screen.